The nonlinear initiation of side--branching by activator-inhibitor-substrate (Turing) morphogenesis: Nonlinear transverse front instability and side--branching

+The existence of peak solutions in 1D triggers the side--branching nucleation in 2D (see Fig.~\ref{fig:2Dsim} and the supplementary movie (multimedia view)) by two processes that act simultaneously in the differentiated front $y$ direction and in the transverse to the front line direction, i.e., in the longitudinal $x$ direction.
+These two processes underline a distinct nonlinear transverse front instability for bistable systems.
+For convenience, we discuss the impacts of these two processes separately by referring to the former as the case (\textit{i}) and to the latter as the case (\textit{ii}).

-Case (\textit{i}) is summarized in Fig.~\ref{fig:SW}.
-For a high value of $\rH$ that is outside the peak existence region, a space-time plot shows that while an overshoot occurs at early times, it decays at later times (Fig.~\ref{fig:SW}(a)), indicating no side--branching, which is consistent with the simulation demonstrated in Fig.~\ref{fig:2Dsim}(a).
-For $\rH$ values that are inside the subcritical Turing regime (Fig.~\ref{fig:SW}(b)), front propagation involves peak oscillations at the front line.
-These are manifestations of the AI kinetics and, together with the instability of the peaks, which can also be understood through dynamics along the nullclines, i.e., in the $(A,Y)$ phase plane with invariant manifolds $F_A=0$ and $F_Y=0$.
-Figure~\ref{fig:SW}(c) depicts two front profiles in the phase plane, one before peak formation (bottom blue line) and the other through the peak formation (top green line), while in the inset, the nullclines (solid blue/yellow lines), together with the heuristic trajectories (dashed blue/green lines, respectively) of the profiles, are plotted.
-Front propagation is a nonlinear perturbation to the amplitude that locally increases the $A$ field due to a jump in the $Y$ field.
-Therefore, if the $\rH$ value is in the subcritical region, the trajectory follows the top nullcline (as indicated in the inset by the arrow) along the manifold of the peak solution.
-Since the peak height is approximately $A_{\text{max}}\simeq 0.5$ (see inset in Fig.~\ref{fig:bif_uni}(b)), the trajectory makes a large excursion (the overshoot) before connecting to the trivial state $\vP_0$ at $(A,Y)=(0,0)$.
-Consequently, the ``flow'' about the peak manifold (corresponding to $y$ direction) and breakup into peak solutions in the transverse $x$ direction, explain the triggering of side-branches along the planar front line.
-Otherwise, no excursion is made, and side--branching is suppressed, as shown in Fig.~\ref{fig:2Dsim}(a).
+{Case (\textit{i}) is related to the differentiation process that exhibits qualitatively different behaviors if the parameters are chosen to be at or outside the subcritical region, as summarized in Fig.~\ref{fig:SW}.
+For high values of $\rH$ that are outside the peak existence region, the differentiation front is linearly stable as demonstrated by a space-time plot, showing that after a transient overshoot at early times, the front propagates without any structural changes (Fig.~\ref{fig:SW}(a)).
+Stability of the front in 1D (in $y$ direction) also results in stability of planar fronts in 2D and therefore, side--branches do not form, which is consistent with the DNS demonstrated in Fig.~\ref{fig:2Dsim}(a).
+For $\rH$ values that are inside the subcritical Turing regime (Fig.~\ref{fig:bif_uni}(b)), fronts are unstable and their propagation involves strong peak oscillations at the front line, as shown in Fig.~\ref{fig:SW}(b).
+The fluctuations in the peak amplitude are attributed to relatively sharp oscillations (see inset in bottom panel in Fig.~\ref{fig:SW}(b)) that are difficult to resolve on discrete grids in space and time before reaching asymptotic oscillations (not shown here).
+The locked peak oscillations at the propagating front line can be understood through the AIS kinetics using the dynamics along the nullclines, i.e., in the $(A,Y)$ phase plane with invariant manifolds $F_A=0$ and $F_Y=0$.
+Figure~\ref{fig:SW}(c) depicts two typical front profiles in the $(A,Y)$ phase plane, the first at times before peak formation (bottom blue line) while the second through the peak formation (top green line), the inset shows the nullclines (solid blue/yellow lines) together with the heuristic trajectories (dashed blue/green lines, respectively) of the profiles.